Updated August 27, 2021

 Robert McNally, author of Crude Volatility and founder of Washington D.C.-based Rapidan Energy Group said crude oil can be heavy and dirty with a high sulfur content which diminishes its value or it can be very light “like champagne” with low sulfur.

 “Guyana’s crude happens to be middle grade in weight and low sulfur which means clean right from the ground.
-So, it’s a perfect oil for making jet fuel and the products that are in very high demand,” he told a group of local business operators during a visit to Guyana earlier this year.
+So, it’s a perfect oil for making jet fuel and the products that are in very high demand,” he told a group of local business operators during a visit to Guyana last year.

 McNally, who served on the White House staff as Special Assistant to President George W. Bush on the National Economic Council and Senior Director for International Energy on the National Security Council, said while other key factors such as geographic location make the oil produced in Guyana a preferred product, it is the quality that ultimately enhances its marketability.